The 3rd Annual Subscription Summit, held in Denver, Colorado, opened with Lil’ Jon and LMFAO,

 1. Customer Experience is MOST Important

-As the co-founder and CEO of Gentlemen’s Box, Christopher George, said during his opening
+The co-founder and CEO of Gentlemen’s Box, Christopher George, spoke during his opening

 regardless of subscription box or not.
 That includes the first ad click, first banner impression, first